debugme/tvshows/readme.md

 - [React Router DOM](https://reactrouter.com/) - used to provide client-side routing
 - [React Lazy Load Image Component](https://github.com/Aljullu/react-lazy-load-image-component) - for image loading and UI effects
 - [React Loading Skeleton](https://www.npmjs.com/package/react-loading-skeleton) - to build custom loading images
-- [Heroicons](https://heroicons.com/) - a collection of icons used in some components
 - [SWR](https://swr.vercel.app/) - a collection of hooks for data fetching
 - [Lodash](https://lodash.com/) - a collection of utility functions for data shaping
 - [Vite](https://vitejs.dev/) - a bundler used to provide a better development experience